"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs

 A plausible source of the divergence between safe and unsafe models is the underlying philosophy of alignment.
-Rules-based approaches, in which models are trained on specific harmful scenarios, can prepare for anticipated risks but may generalise poorly beyond them (Mou et al., 2024).
+Rules-based approaches, in which models are trained on specific harmful scenarios, can prepare for anticipated risks but may generalise poorly beyond them \cite{ref49}.
 This dynamic was visible in our findings.
-When the user proposed discontinuing psychiatric medication without oversight (a scenario likely well-represented in training data after negative media coverage; Al-Sibai, 2025), every model appropriately advised consulting a prescriber.
+When the user proposed discontinuing psychiatric medication without oversight – a scenario likely well-represented in training data after negative media coverage \cite{ref2} – every model appropriately advised consulting a prescriber.
 However, unsafe models could not sustain that boundary in less familiar situations where contextual pressure pulled in the opposite direction.
-Recent alignment strategies have attempted to close this gap by grounding safety in a coherent set of normative values rather than a catalogue of prohibited behaviours (Bai et al., 2022).
-The Claude Constitution (Anthropic, 2026) makes this distinction explicit, contrasting rules-based systems with the cultivation of ``good judgment and sound values that can be applied contextually.''
-Operating within this framework allows the model to project a consistent persona, remaining responsive to the user without being governed by them.
+Recent alignment strategies have attempted to close this gap by grounding safety in a coherent set of normative values rather than a catalogue of prohibited behaviours \cite{ref12}.
+The Claude Constitution \cite{ref7} makes this distinction explicit, contrasting rules-based systems with the cultivation of “good judgment and sound values that can be applied contextually.”
+Such an approach may help explain how a model can project a consistent safety-oriented persona, remaining responsive to the user without being governed by them.
 Importantly, this need not imply an emergent internal entity.
-If all LLM output is a form of role-play (Shanahan et al., 2023), the difference is between a shifting role derived from accumulated context and a more stable one anchored in training.
-The distinction clarifies why in-context learning functioned differently in this study for Claude Opus 4.5 and GPT-5.2.
-Anchored by an established perspective, these models did not rely on the conversation to determine their own stance; instead, they marshalled contextual cues to build a clearer picture of the user's clinical trajectory.
+If all LLM output is a form of role-play \cite{ref68}, the difference is between a shifting role derived from accumulated context and a more stable one anchored in training.
+The distinction may clarify why in-context learning functioned differently in this study for Claude Opus 4.5 and GPT-5.2.
+Anchored by an established perspective, these models did not rely on the conversation to determine their own stance; instead, they marshalled contextual cues to build a clearer picture of the user’s clinical trajectory.